wanariffoo/opencv-projects/README.md

 # opencv-projects
-A collection of small projects for me to learn about opencv and image processing
+A collection of small projects to learn about opencv and computer vision